idehub/react-native-google-analytics-bridge/README.md

 =============
 **Google Analytics Bridge** is built to provide an easy interface to the native Google Analytics libraries on both **iOS** and **Android**.

+## Why a native bridge?
+There already exists an excellent library for [Google Analytics tracking by lwansbrough](https://github.com/lwansbrough/react-native-google-analytics) which uses just JavaScript, why do we need a native bridge?

+The key difference is that with this native bridge you get a lot of the metadata handled automatically by the Google Analytics library.
+This will include the device UUID, viewport size, OS version etc.
+With the pure javascript variant you will have to pull this information out via a native bridge (e.g. with [rebeccahughes' DeviceInfo](https://github.com/rebeccahughes/react-native-device-info)) in order to track it.

+If you do not need any of the device metadata, then I would definitely recommend checking out [lwansbroughs repository](https://github.com/lwansbrough/react-native-google-analytics).

 ## Installation iOS

 1. `npm install --save react-native-google-analytics-bridge`